 One thing to note about these treats is that they have an estimated 95 calories in each one!
 That’s a lot!
 Since your dog needs to chew the entire treat and should have one each day to reap the benefits that they offer, you’ll need to adjust his diet accordingly to compensate for the extra calories he’s ingesting every day.
 Greenies are also available in almost every pet store, so they are much easier to find than the Rocco & Roxie Jerky Treats.

-One of the most popular and best dog treats are Zuke’s Mini Naturals.
-They are probably most commonly used as training treats because of their very small size.
-They are similar in size to a pencil eraser.
-Because of their small size they contain less than 3.5 calories per treat (each recipe has a different calorie count), which also makes them a great choice for dogs on a weight management diet.
+One of the most popular treats are Zuke’s Mini Naturals.
+They are commonly used as training treats due to small size and low calories.
+They are similar in size to a pencil eraser and contain less than 3.5 calories per treat (each recipe has a different calorie count), which also makes them a great choice for fat dogs.

 Whole foods are foods that have not been processed in any way, like fruits and vegetables.
 Not only are they an important addition that should be incorporated into your pet’s diet, but antioxidants can benefit your dog’s overall health and well-being in many ways.